alexshafranov/derplanner/README.md

 * Initially, the plan is a single compound task (the first one defined in a domain).
 * For each compoud task instance in the plan:
-  * For each case, in order of their definition:
+  * For each case, in order of definition:
     * If the case precondition is satisifed, replace the compound task instance with the task list.
   * If no satisified cases found, back-track.